Where to Eat in Sydney: Food Lover’s Guide

 Try a Famous Aussie meat pie

 The traditions Aussie meat pie featured minced beef in a nice dark gravy.
 These days there are as many variations on this as there are letters in the alphabet.
 I am still partial to a good mince pie, but a lamb shank pie will win over me any day.
-And while the filling is important, the pastry is equally so.
-It should be flaky and light and cooked till it has a nice golden tinge to it.
+And while the filling is essential, the pastry is equally so.
+It should be flaky and light and cooked until it has a beautiful golden tinge to it.
 So let’s check out some good contenders for the cities top pies.

 Finally, Infinity Bakery in Paddington and Darlinghurst offers some of the best pastry in the city for me.
 The standout in their pie collection is the chicken and mushroom.